-Different people interact with data in different ways and can have significant effects on data quality.
+People interact with data in different ways and can have significant effects on data quality – for good or bad!

-Our unique and popular Data Zoo concept will help you identify these different behaviours, explains the factors that influence behaviours and shows how to change behaviours to have a better impact on data.
+Our unique and popular Data Zoo concept helps identify different data behaviours, explains the factors that influence those behaviours and shows how to change behaviours to have a better impact on data.

 Some of the key data behaviours in The Data Zoo are:

-- Data Squirrel – The Data Squirrel will have hoards of data (both paper and electronic), which do not exist in corporate systems, and are often liked by their colleagues as they are often able to answer tricky questions
+Data Squirrel – The Data Squirrel will have hoards of data (both paper and electronic), which do not exist in corporate systems and you may not be aware of.
+They are often liked by their colleagues as they are often able to answer tricky questions

-- Data Anarchist – The Data Anarchist puts a lot of energy into data activities, however, this will typically be to create their own systems using spreadsheet or personal database software, but they are unlikely to keep corporate systems up to date
+Data Anarchist – The Data Anarchist puts a lot of energy into data activities, however, this will typically be to create their own systems using spreadsheet or personal database software.
+They are unlikely to keep corporate systems up to date